 Information for Candidates

-The City of Saskatoon 2024 Municipal and School Board Election will take place on Wednesday, November 13, 2024.
+The City of Saskatoon 2024 Municipal and School Board Election took place on Wednesday, November 13, 2024.

 Saskatoon Public School Division Trustee Candidate Guide